 Linda Leake, M.Ed., serves as a computer specialist, UofL Blackboard technical support and trainer as well as instructional designer for the Delphi Center.
 She has been employed at the university since January, 1995.
 In her Delphi Center roles, she assists UofL faculty in developing and using computer presentations and technologies for instructional use in the classroom.
 Linda specializes in computer presentations, project consulting, and web-course development.
-She received her Bachelor of Science in Business Administration degree from the University of Louisville in 1994 and her Master of Education in Instructional Technology in 2003.
+She received her B.S. in Business Administration degree from the University of Louisville in 1994 and her M.Ed. in Instructional Technology in 2003.
 She was a recipient of the 2004 Outstanding Performance Award and continues to provide outstanding service to the university community.

-Gale S. Rhodes, Ed.D., is associate university provost and executive director of the Delphi Center for Teaching and Learning at the University of Louisville.
+Gale S. Rhodes, Ed.D. is associate university provost and executive director of the Delphi Center for Teaching and Learning at the University of Louisville.
 She earned her B.S. degree (1973) in sociology and a M.S.
 (1975) in college student personnel from the University of Tennessee and an Ed.D. in counseling and higher education (1994) from the University of Louisville.
 Gale has worked in higher education for almost 30 years.
 In addition, Gale consults with business and industry in the areas of sexual harassment, diversity, communication, stress management and the Myers Briggs Type Indicator.
 She has presented seminars, workshops and published research in the area of diversity and sexual harassment for over 10 years.
 She has over 20 years of experience working with adult learning and development programs.
 Her primary area of research is in the area of prejudice reduction.
-Gale has published several articles, a text for a class and has made over fifty presentations at national and regional conferences.
+Gale has published several articles, a text for a class, and has made over fifty presentations at national and regional conferences.